tliron/prudence-java/README.md

 You may need to create a file named "/build/private.properties" (see below) and override the default locations for Maven and Sincerity.

-The, simply change to the "/build/" directory and run "ant".
+Then, simply change to the "/build/" directory and run "ant".

 During the build process, build and distribution dependencies will be downloaded from an online repository at http://repository.threecrickets.com/, so you will need Internet access.

 The result of the build will go into the "/build/distribution/" directory.
 Temporary files used during the build process will go into "/build/cache/", which you are free to delete.

-To avoid the "bootstrap class path not set" warning during compilation (harmless), configure the "compile.boot" setting in "private.properties".
+To avoid the "bootstrap class path not set" warning during compilation (harmless), configure the "compile.boot" setting in "private.properties" to the location of an "rt.jar" file belonging to JVM version 6.

 If you *only* want to build the Prudence Jar, then you only need Ant (you don't need Maven and Sincerity).
-Run the "libraries" Ant task instead of the default one.
+Run the "libraries" Ant target instead of the default one.

 Configuring the Build
 ---------------------

 The "/build/custom.properties" file contains configurable settings, along with some commentary on what they are used for.
 You are free to edit that file, however to avoid git conflicts, it would be better to create your own "/build/private.properties" instead, in which you can override any of the settings.
 That file will be ignored by git.

 Building the Prudence Manual